pascalr/hedacuisine/README.md

 https://aqueous-fortress-30634.herokuapp.com/
 http://www.responsinator.com/?url=hedacuisine.com

+FIXME: Links and categories.

+TODO: Create user Heda.
+This is way easier this way rather than doing something special.

 Big TODO: Add security.
 Currently, any user can destroy any menu, any recipe...

 TODO: Add language to unit systems